Oh, I’ve been missing you, blog.

 The post was done and had been revised more than anything I think I’ve ever written.
 I paced back and forth, scared to hit publish and at the same time, supremely annoyed with myself that hitting publish was so damn scary.

-I’ve since gotten over that fear as between this blog, my WhereTeensWrite blog (some of which now lives here but most has been removed), and blog posts over at Entwine Web Design, I’ve published 423 posts over the past 7 and a half years.
+I’ve since gotten over that fear, I’ve published 423 posts over the past 7 and a half years.
 That averages to 56 posts per year which is, amazingly, a little more than a post a week.
+The sites that many of these posts lived on are now gone, but I wrote them.

 This actually makes me happy, except for the fact, that I haven’t been writing HERE, at all.
 Here, I’ve averaged 2 posts a year for the past two years.
 And this blog is the one where I found my voice.